Getting Started Edit

 Editing an Entity Edit

-Existing entities can be edited using the save
+Existing entities can be edited using the save method.

 First edit the attributes of the object locally, ensure that the id

-attribute is set, and then call save
+attribute is set, and then call save.

-of the entity that you wish to edit, there is no need to first fetch the entity from the server before editing, you can specify the id
+You can use the objects returned by list or get for editing as those objects will have their id filled in.
+But if you already know the id of the entity that you wish to edit, there is no need to first fetch the entity from the server before editing, you can specify the id directly.

 import { Merchi } from 'merchisdk/typescript/src/merchi';